raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 > v16.13.1
 ```

-* If Node.js is not installed, follow [this guide](../../bitcoin/blockchain-explorer.md#install-nodejs) to install it.
+* If Node.js is not installed, follow (only) the Node.js step in [this guide](../../bitcoin/blockchain-explorer.md#install-nodejs) to install it.
 If the version is v14 or older, update it following [this tutorial](https://phoenixnap.com/kb/update-node-js-version){:target="_blank"}.

 ### Node Package Manager & PM2